 This is something Andy Szollosi can attest to.
 He and fellow climber Mickolas Wright recently encountered each of those horrors while attempting to reach the top.
 “The conditions?
 Terrible,” he told the ABC.

 Reportedly referred to by Sir Edmund Hillary as “Australia’s only real mountain,” the Ridge is at its most dangerous during winter, which just happens to be the month Szollosi and Wright attempted their climb.
 And when we say 'attempted', we mean 'completed', too.
 In just 12 harrowing hours, the duo managed to become the first known climbers to conquer Blade Ridge.

-Thankfully (and also crazily) the climbers were joined by three camera people and a host of other crewmembers.
-They’re apparently working on bringing the terrifying experience to the big screen.
-Check out their Pozible campaign for more info.
+Thankfully (and also crazily) the climbers were joined by three camera people and a host of other crewmembers, to bring the terrifying experience to the screen.
+You can view the finished film here.